ne75/p2llvm/docs/phase0/step2.md

 | _cnt64 | O2 / Os / Oz | 18 | 3 |

 Counts include the complete function but not callees or dynamic loop iterations.
 They are not cycle measurements.
-In particular, O0 memset has more bookkeeping;
+Hardware now confirms O0 memset has overhead versus the original assembly, and Os 8-byte fills cost 8.08 more cycles per call.
-small-fill performance and FIFO setup/drain costs need the hardware measurements.
+O2 fills differ by only five cycles per 64-call batch.
+See the complete tables and measurement limits in the hardware report.

-## Validation and hardware handoff
+## Validation

-Recorded software results: 368 instruction checks, 139 LLVM tests, 16 integration tests, 12 runner/oracle tests; 39 portable executions passed and 27 were not
+Recorded software results: 368 instruction checks, 139 LLVM tests, 17 integration tests, 12 runner/oracle tests; 39 portable executions passed and 27 were not
 applicable on the host.
 All 480 firmware builds passed (157 ordinary/generated suites plus three optional fixtures, each at O0/O2/Os).